asantaga/wiserHomeAssistantPlatform/README.md

   - Supports standard services for entity types
     - i.e. climate.set_temperature, climate.set_preset, climate.set_hvac_mode, button.press, select.option, switch.turn_on, light.turn_on, cover.set_position etc
   - The following custom services are available for use with automation
     - Service `boost_heating` : Provides ability to boost the heating in a particular room
     - Service `boost_hotwater` : Provides ability to boost the heating in a particular room
     - Service `get_schedule/set_schedule/copy_schedule/assign_schedule`: Provides ability to get/set/copy/assign schedules for rooms, hotwater, lights and shutters
     - Service `set_device_mode`: Provides ability to set the mode of a specific smartplug, hot water, light or shutter.
 It can be set to either `manual` or `auto` , the latter means it follows any schedule set.

   More information on using all the services available to this integration can be found [here](./docs/services.md)

-- **UI Cards**
+- **Lovelace UI Cards**
   - Schedule Card to add, edit, delete and rename schedules
   - Zigbee Network Card to display your Wiser zigbee network connectivity